Expression Definition

 Like terms, in an expression have the same variables raised to the same power.
 For example, 5x, −x, and −3x are all like terms.

-How do you Write an Expression?
+How do you Write an Expression in Math?

-We write an expression by using numbers or variables and mathematical operators which are addition, subtraction, multiplication, and division.
+We write an expression in math by using numbers or variables and mathematical operators which are addition, subtraction, multiplication, and division.
 For example, the expression of the mathematical statement "4 added to 2", will be 2+4.

-What is a Number Expression?
+What is a Numerical Expression?

 How Many Terms are there in an Expression?

 There can be any number of terms in an expression.
 Expression is a mathematical phrase that consists of terms separated by operators in between.
-So, we can have an expression with 1 term, 2 terms, 3 terms or n number of terms.
+So, we can have an expression with 1 term, 2 terms, 3 terms, or n number of terms.

 What is the Difference Between Mathematical Expression and Algebraic Expression?